$T_{cc}^{+}(3875)$ relevant $DD^*$ scattering from $N_f=2$ lattice QCD

 where $O_D(\vec{p},t)$ and $O_{D^*}(\vec{p},t)$ are the momentum projected single particle operators for $D$ and $D^*$, respectively, $R$ refers to the rotational operations in the lattice spatial symmetry group $O$ (the octahedral group).
 The operators $O_{DD^*}^{(I)}$ for a definite isospin $I$ is built according to the isospin combinations

-As far as the $J^P=1^+$ $cc\bar{u}\bar{d}$ system is concerned, one may include $O_{D^*D^*}$ operators with the same quantum numbers in the calculation.
-We observed that the magnitudes of correlation functions between $O_{DD^*}$ and $O_{D^*D^*}$ are very weak and the coupling effects can be neglected (also observed in Ref.~\cite{Padmanath:2022cvl}).
-Therefore, to extract the energies of $DD^*$ systems, we calculate the following correlation matrix in both $I=1$ and $I=0$ channels in the framework of the distillation method,
+We tentatively assume the coupling between the $S$-wave the $D^*D^*$ state and $DD^*$ state is weak and do not include $D^*D^*$ operator in our calculation.
+Therefore, to extract the energies of $DD^*$ systems, we calculate the following correlation matrix in both $I=0$ and $I=1$ channels in the framework of the distillation method,

 where we average the source time slices $\tau$ to increase the statistics.
 Then we solve the generalized eigenvalue problem (GEVP) $C^{(I)}(p,p';t) v_{p'}^{(m)}(t, t_{0})=\lambda_m(t, t_{0}) C^{(I)}(p,p';t_0) v_{p'}^{(m)}(t, t_{0})$ to get the optimized operator $O_{DD^*}^{(I)}(p_m)=v_p^{(m)}(t,t_0)O_{DD^*}^{(I)}(p)$ that couples most to the $m$-th state of $DD^*$ system with energy $E_{DD^*}^{(I)}(p_m)$.
 Here $p_m$ is the scattering momentum of the $m$-th state and is determined by $E_{DD^*}^{(I)}(p_m)$ through the relation